Kori-Sama/majang_calcu/native_cv/README.md

 # native_cv

-A new Flutter plugin project.
+A new Flutter plugin project for majang recognition.

 ## Getting Started